cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-14-gas-meter.md

 # Gas Metering

-As of now, players can start playing checkers with your Cosmos blockchain.
-They have to pay transaction fees.
+So far, players can start playing checkers with your Cosmos blockchain.
+Players must pay transaction fees.
 At least the fee related to transporting the serialized bytes and the other metered parts, like bank.
-How about you add your own gas fees to reflect the different costs different transactions impose.
-Or you add costs to discourage spam.
+Now you can add your own gas fees to reflect the costs that different transactions impose.
+Or you can add costs to discourage spam.

 ## New Information